MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 ## Web category filtering

-The **Web category filtering** widget displays the top categories of web content that were blocked by the service.
+The **Web category filtering** widget displays the top categories of web content that were blocked or allowed by the service.
 These categories can be used to determine what sites or categories of sites you might want to block.

+The widget defaults to showing blocked and allowed traffic, but you can use the **Blocked** or **Allowed** filter options to view one or the other.
+Sort the results using the following categories:

 - **Transactions**: Shows the total number of transactions in the last 24 hours.
 - **Users**: The number of distinct users (UPN) accessing the destination in the last 24 hours.
 - **Devices**: The number of distinct device IDs accessing the destination in the last 24 hours.

+Select **View all web categories** to view more details about your network traffic.

 ![Screenshot of the traffic categories accessed by users and devices.](media/concept-traffic-dashboard/web-content-filtering.png)

 ## Device status